rapidsai/rapids.ai/start.md

 {% include section-halfs.html
     background="background-white"
-    padding-top="0" padding-bottom="2"
+    padding-top="1em" padding-bottom="10em"
     content-left-half=start_left
     content-right-half=start_right
 %}

 {% capture get_content %}
-# RAPIDS Flavor Selector
+# RAPIDS Release Selector
 {: .section-title-full}

-RAPIDS is available as conda or pip packages, docker images, and from source builds.
+RAPIDS is available as conda packages, docker images, and from source builds.
 Use the tool below to select your preferred method, packages, and environment to install RAPIDS.
 Certain combinations may not be possible and are dimmed automatically.
-Be sure you've met the **requirements above**.
+Be sure you've met the required **[prerequisites above](#req)** and see the **[details blow](#details)**.
 {% endcapture %}

 {% include slopecap.html